- Interventional Pain

 Behavior change is an essential component of any migraine management plan.
 Behavioral migraine treatments are interventions designed to change a patient’s behavior with the result of a reduction in migraine symptoms and migraine-related disability.
 Behavioral treatments commonly target medication adherence, behavioral and psychosocial factors known to precipitate migraine (including stress, sleep, and skipping meals), maladaptive cognitive patterns, and comorbid psychiatric symptoms (most commonly depression and anxiety).
 Guidelines and evidence from randomized clinical trials indicate that biofeedback, relaxation treatments, and cognitive-behavioral therapy are effective preventive migraine treatments.
 Patient education and self-monitoring are foundational components to any behavioral intervention for migraine.
 Portable personal technology is increasingly becoming an essential part of migraine patient care and provides another avenue for supporting adherence to medication and behavioral migraine management.

-Key words: anxiety; behavior; biofeedback; cognitive-behavioral therapy; depression; migraine; psychology; relaxation; sleep; stress
+Key words: Anxiety; behavior; biofeedback; cognitive-behavioral therapy; depression; migraine; psychology; relaxation; sleep; stress; breathing exercises

 Migraine Epidemiology, Impact, and Pathogenesis